 Efficient mixing is arguably a bit of an art and a science, and there is most assuredly no magic involved.
 Good process engineers know that artfully mixing ingredients that don’t necessarily want to be blended is all a matter of accounting for the variables that affect blending in predictable ways.

-Myth No. 1: High Shear Mixing Is Not the Best Solution for My Mixing Needs
+Myth No. 1: High Speed Mixing Is Not the Best Solution for My Mixing Needs

 Myth No. 2: Sub-Micron Emulsions/Dispersions Can Only Be Achieved Using Pre-Milling or High Pressure Homogenization Equipment

 It’s true that particle size reduction is an important component of the success of many industrial mixing processes.
 What’s not true is that only a separate milling step, or the use of a high pressure homogenizer, is capable of producing the desired particle size reductions.

 Depending on the chemical and physical properties of the raw materials being used, it’s often possible to achieve desired particle size reduction targets — reliably and consistently — with the use of a single-stage, high shear rotor-stator mixer.

 For instance, the Quadro® HV Emulsifier and Wet Mill is a high shear homogenizer that can provide some of the lowest costs per kg-hr in the industry, when an application doesn’t necessarily require the highest energy levels, which would otherwise require the use of a dedicated high pressure homogenizer.
 This versatile high shear mixer is capable of delivering sub-micron emulsions and suspensions.
 With more than 50 times as much high shear energy generated, versus a conventional rotor-stator mill, it’s easy to see why this lower energy, higher yield machine is an excellent solution for a variety of industries and applications.